-Flooding begins in Mozambique in wake of Cyclone Kenneth
+Serious flooding in Mozambique in wake of Cyclone Kenneth

-PEMBA, Mozambique (AP) — Flooding began on Sunday in parts of northern Mozambique that were hit by Cyclone Kenneth three days ago.
-The government has urged many people to immediately seek higher ground, with hundreds of thousands of people at risk.
+PEMBA, Mozambique (AP) — Serious flooding began on Sunday in parts of northern Mozambique that were hit by Cyclone Kenneth three days ago, with waters waist-high in areas, after the government urged many people to immediately seek higher ground.
+Hundreds of thousands of people were at risk.

 Authorities have said at least five people died after the storm arrived Thursday evening with the force of a Category 4 hurricane, stunning residents of a region where a cyclone had not been recorded in the modern era.
 Kenneth came just six weeks after Cyclone Idai ripped into central Mozambique and killed more than 600 people.